A-Pro® Home Inspection Tulsa Services include:

-The Maintenance Home Inspection is a service offered to existing homeowners to help protect what to most of us is our largest investment.
-This is one of the most comprehensive inspections we do since we have the opportunity to work with the homeowner to gain access to areas that are not available during a visual-only inspection.
-The goal of the Maintenance Home Inspection is to detect potential system failures or other issues within a home to allow the homeowner to make informed and prioritized repairs while hopefully avoiding the major home maintenance cost surprises.
+The Maintenance Home Inspection is a service offered to exististing homeowners to help protect what, to most of us, is our most significant investment.
+This is one of the most comprehensive inspections since we have the opportunity to work with the homeowner to gain access to areas that are not available during a visual-only inspection.
+The Maintenance Home Inspection aims to detect potential system failures or other issues within a home to allow the homeowner to make informed and prioritized repairs while hopefully avoiding major home maintenance cost surprises.

-We recommend Maintenance Home Inspections for all homeowners on a yearly basis.
-We also have found that many clients hire us to inspect elderly parent’s homes, rental properties, and vacation homes.
+We recommend Maintenance Home Inspections for all homeowners every year.
+We also have found that many clients hire us to inspect elderly parents’ homes, rental properties, and vacation homes.